 On average, a basic economy car costs around 50,000 to 60,000 KRW (approximately 45 to 55 USD) per day, while a larger or luxury car costs around 80,000 to 100,000 KRW (approximately 70 to 90 USD) per day.

-Prices are higher the peak tourist months of July, August and October.
+Prices are higher during the peak tourist months of July, August, and October.
 If you plan to visit during this time, book earlier to get the best deal.

-If you want to save money, make sure to compare the prices from all the different car-hire companies.
+If you want to save money, make sure to compare the prices of all the different car hire companies.
 A good price comparison tool to use is Discover Cars.